-With more than 2,000 shows under their belts and their music heard in more than 200 films and TV shows, GOODING, a Nashville-based four-piece, is by far one of the hardest-working bands in America.
+With more than 2,000 shows under their belts and their music heard in more than 200 films and TV shows, GOODING, a Nashville-based three-piece, is by far one of the hardest-working bands in America.
 Majestic, soul-stirring rock 'n' roll with soaring harmonies, heart-on-your-sleeve lyricism, blazing guitars and a rhythm section that will make you jump right out of your seat.

 "There are no short cuts or quick fixes.
 The hype of overnight success in sports, music and acting can lead us to believe that our day to day discipline and the mentors in our own communities don’t have value, when these are THE MOST important resources we have."

-Through a concert, multimedia presentation and talkback, this show covers the importance of developing good saving habits early, types of debt available to students, wise use of debt, the dangers of too much debt and high interest debt/payday lenders, how credit scores work, and how to control spending through tracking. budgeting and goal setting.
+Through a concert, multimedia presentation and talkback, this show covers the importance of developing good saving habits early, types of debt available to students, wise use of debt, the dangers of too much debt and high interest debt/payday lenders, how credit scores work, and how to control spending through tracking, budgeting and goal setting.
 Gooding suggests students look to their communities for support and mentorship, while he exposes the myth of rock stars, athletes and actors who sell the false image of overnight success.

 Students who do not receive this message early may find themselves carrying too much debt, at risk of dropping out of college, or otherwise deferring their dreams.
 Young people from unbanked families are especially at risk.

 "The concert was great, and the message you gave to us really helped me understand financial aid a lot better!
 I honestly love that you are doing this because I strongly believe the academics that are taught need to really help us be able to be successful when we turn into adults.
 Thank you helping us to make better choices when we are older!"

 — 8th grader, L’Anse Creuse Middle School East, MA

 "We need this type of education to be the generation that changes the world.
 Thank you for giving us that."